 Today’s Minnesota jobs market favors candidates, but finding a job can still be a daunting prospect for many applicants.
 For ‘first time’ job seekers one of the most difficult aspects of the entire hiring process is salary negotiation.

 If you’re a Minnesota candidate and find yourself in that situation, here’s our advice:

-Know what your value is: Don’t automatically accept the first offer.
+Don’t automatically accept the first offer.
 Do your research.
-Visit sites like Salary.com to find out what the market rate is for the job you’re negotiating.
+Visit the SkyWater salary guides to find out what the market rate is for the job you’re negotiating.
 Contact your industry’s associations for additional career related information.
 If you’re not happy with the offer, part of your salary negotiation will be demonstrating to the employer exactly why you are worth more.
 For job seekers straight out of school this is one of the most difficult parts of the process.
 Be confident in your ability; present the employer with your findings – they will be impressed with your organizational skills and resourcefulness.

 Look at the benefits

 Accepting your first job shouldn’t be based solely on the basic salary.
 Take into account the value of the benefits on offer.
 Is remote or flexible working part of the job?
 What is the employer offering in terms of vacation or healthcare?
 For many new job seekers, career development such as mentoring and specific on the job training is vital to their long term aspirations and a key consideration in their job search.
 Weigh up all of the positive and negative aspects of the offer before accepting it.

 The job market has changed over the last few years and fixed term or temporary projects are more common.
 For young professionals straight out of school this may prove to be an attractive option as fixed term jobs give you the opportunity to discover where your strengths lie.
 Candidates who exceed their performance objectives in temporary roles are often recipient of permanent job offers when their contract expires.